Income Tax in United Kingdom: Complete Guide

 What is the top tax rate?

-The top configured rate in this baseline model is 45.0%.
+For United Kingdom, the top configured rate in the current guide model is 45.0%.

 What is the average salary after tax?